loolirer/HINT/hint_narrative/README.md

-The figure also shows the **actual** driven path (continuous), the **truncated** (followed) path, the robot **footprint** (circle + heading) drawn **only at VLM plan-call poses** and labelled with the **stop's sequence index** (0-based, in visiting order), start/end markers, each **turn** as a post-spin heading line, and a stats box: mission duration, VLM-processing time (the `advance` wrapper window — the whole stationary-cognition span per cycle), movement time (`follow_visual_path` + `spin` windows), and the **VLM hit rate** (successful/total of the real VLM calls — the director `visual_reason` compile + the planner `visual_reason` plan, each by its
+The figure also shows the **actual** driven path (continuous), the **truncated** (followed) path, the robot **footprint** (circle + heading) drawn **only at VLM plan-call poses** and labelled with the **stop's sequence index** (0-based, in visiting order), start/end markers, each **turn** as a post-spin heading line (all of which `SHOW_ROBOT = False` suppresses, leaving the sequence labels), and a stats box: mission duration, VLM-processing time (the `advance` wrapper window — the whole stationary-cognition span per cycle), movement time (`follow_visual_path` + `spin` windows), and the **VLM hit rate** (successful/total of the real VLM calls — the director `visual_reason` compile + the planner `visual_reason` plan, each by its